juanii/OnePIF/README.md

 ### (Un)tested and (un)supported file formats and platforms

-* The plugin was tested using files exported by 1Password 6 standalone for macOS.
-All item types (from the above list of supported items) and template fields were tested.
+* The plugin was tested using files exported by 1Password 6 for macOS as well as 1Password 4 for Windows.
+All item types (from the above list in previous section) and template fields were tested.
   - It was *not* tested with 1Password for Families/Teams/Businesses vaults.<sup id="a3">[3](#f3)</sup>
-  - It does *not* support 1pif files exported from 1Password 4 for MS-Windows.
-* The plugin was tested with KeePass 2.x running on MS-Windows 10 and Ubuntu 18.04.
+* The plugin was tested with KeePass 2.40 running on Windows and KeePass 2.38 running on Ubuntu.

 ### What's next

 I expect to keep fixing bugs, adding some features and broadening support for more variants of 1pif files.
 Here are some of the plans, in no particular order:

 * Better mapping of 1Password fields to standard KeePass fields.
-* Support 1pif files exported from 1Password 4 for MS-Windows.
 * Log/summary of import errors.
 * Import attachments.